 - Yumi Fukuzawa from Maria-sama ga Miteru is the petite soeur of the most popular girl at her school, who actually chases after her to make it happen.
 She is also highly respected (e.g. fawned over) by the members of the school's Absurdly Powerful Student Council and even gets a declaration of love from one the coolest girls in the series.
 Still, she keeps up a very self-berating attitude, although she does lighten up a bit as the series progresses.

-- Shinji Ikari from Neon Genesis Evangelion is another example, maintaining his crushing self-esteem issues despite saving literally everyone in the world on a regular basis.
-Of course, since this is Neon Genesis Evangelion, the people around him aren't terribly good at helping him out of his funk.
+- Shinji Ikari maintains his crushing self-esteem issues despite saving literally everyone in the world on a regular basis.

 - The Prince of Tennis: Out of the Seigaku boys, Takashi Kawamura is the one who took the most time to reach the top (in the manga, he became a regular only in his senior year) and was bullied as a freshman by his sempai because he had problems with his Super Strength, so he's got a pathological case of self-deprecation unless he takes his racket and his sort-of Split Personality emerges.
 And even then, Kawamura's issues make him an uber example of the Determinator because he thinks that he's gotta prove to everyone that he's not The Load in Seigaku (even when his teammates, Tezuka included, have told him that he's no load).